On the gcd graphs over polynomial rings: Introduction

 \section{Introduction}

 Let $n$ be a positive integer.
-The unitary Cayley graph on the ring of integers modulo $n$ is defined as the Cayley graph $G_n = {\rm Cay}(\Z/n, U_n)$ where $\Z/n$ is the ring of integers modulo $n$ and $U_n = (\Z/n)^{\times}$ its unit group.
-More specifically, $G_n$ is equipped with the following data. \begin{enumerate} \item The vertex set of $G_n$ is $\Z/n$. \item Two vertices $a, b \in V(G_n)$ are adjacent if and only if $a-b \in U_n$. \end{enumerate} The unitary Cayley graph $G_n$ was first formally introduced in \cite{klotz2007some} even though we can trace it back to the work of Evans and Erdős \cite{erdos1989representations}.
+The unitary Cayley graph on the ring of integers modulo $n$ is defined as the Cayley graph $G_n = {\rm Cay}(\Z/n\Z, U_n)$ where $\Z/n\Z$ is the ring of integers modulo $n$ and $U_n = (\Z/n\Z)^{\times}$ its unit group.
+More specifically, $G_n$ is equipped with the following data: \begin{enumerate} \item The vertex set of $G_n$ is $\Z/n\Z$; \item Two vertices $a, b \in V(G_n)$ are adjacent if and only if $a-b \in U_n$. \end{enumerate} The unitary Cayley graph $G_n$ was first formally introduced in \cite{klotz2007some} even though we can trace it back to the work of Evans and Erdős \cite{erdos1989representations}.
 Due to its elegance and simplicity, the unitary Cayley graph has been further studied and generalized by various works in the literature.
-For example, \cite{unitary} studies the unitary Cayley graph of a finite commutative ring. \cite{kiani2012unitary} generalizes this study further to finite rings which are not necessarily commutative.
-In \cite{nguyen2024certain}, a subset of the authors studies various arithmetic and graph-theoretic properties of the $p$-unitary Cayley graph as defined by \cite{podesta2019spectral, podesta2021_finitefield} (when $p=1$, these graphs are precisely unitary Cayley graphs).
+For example, \cite{unitary} studies the unitary Cayley graph of a finite commutative ring.
+In \cite{kiani2012unitary}, the authors generalize this study further to finite rings which are not necessarily commutative.
+In \cite{nguyen2024certain}, a subset of the authors studies various arithmetic and graph-theoretic properties of a subclass of $k$-unitary Cayley graphs as defined in \cite{podesta2021_finitefield, podesta2019spectral} (when $k=1$, these graphs are precisely unitary Cayley graphs).
 We refer the interested readers to \cite{bavsic2015polynomials, chudnovsky2024prime, klotz2007some, nguyen2024certain} and the references therein for some further topics in this line of research.